hgwood/petibrugnon/README.md

 ### Commands

-- `login`: log in to the scoring app.
-- `logout`: log out of the scoring app.
 - `download`: download the current challenge statement and input files in `.petibrugnon`.
 - `upload`: upload output files to the scoring app.
 All files located in `.petibrugnon/outputs` will be uploaded.
 Output files must have the same name as their corresponding input file.
 - `score`: display the total score, rank, and individual tests scores.
+- `login`: log in to the scoring app.
+This automatically done by commands that require it.
+- `logout`: log out of the scoring app.
+Use it if you encounter errors.